-Consider leveraging a powerful content creation tool like Jarvis to expedite and upgrade the content you publish.
+Consider leveraging a powerful content creation tool like Jasper to expedite and upgrade the content you publish.

 You can do this privately or through a matching service, such as Shared Earth.
 If you don’t have enough land for a farm, you can rent it to someone who wants a garden.

 15. Car Rentals